AndrewJSchofield/strimzi-kafka-operator/design/service-binding.md

     bootstrap: myhost1.example.com:9092,myhost2.example.com:9092
 ```

 Then the binding can use `status.listeners.plain.bootstrap`.
-If the listener name could be made into a parameter from the `ServiceBindingRequest`, then it would be possible to annotate the CSV for the `Kafka` CRD so that the service binding request would work without needing the user to annotate their custom resource.
+If the listener type could be made into a parameter from the `ServiceBindingRequest`, then it would be possible to annotate the CSV for the `Kafka` CRD so that the service binding request would work without needing the user to annotate their custom resource.

 ``` yaml
 apiVersion: operators.coreos/com:v1alpha1